 12. Banana and ginger for upset stomach

-Banana is a part of the BRAT diet which is used ti recover from gastrointestinal disorders.
+Banana is a part of the BRAT diet which is used it recover from gastrointestinal disorders.
 Banana contains fiber that is helpful as it hardens stools.
 It also is a natural antacid.
 Ginger root is widely used for its varied properties.
 Ginger root can treat any type of nausea, gas, heartburn, flatulence and diarrhea.

 13. Chamomile for Insomnia